Walmart+ Hidden Fees and Extra Costs in 2026

 1. The under $35 minimum order fee

-Walmart says free delivery from store uses a $35 order minimum.
-If your order does not reach that amount, Walmart says you can be charged a $6.99 minimum order fee.
+Walmart says free delivery from store has a $35 order minimum.
+If your order doesn’t reach that amount, Walmart says you can be charged a $6.99 minimum order fee.

-If you keep making small convenience orders, you can end up paying for Walmart+ and still paying extra to use it badly.
+If you keep making small convenience orders, you can end up paying for Walmart+ and still paying extra because your order pattern doesn’t fit the membership rules.

 2. Express delivery fees

 Walmart’s fee schedule says Express delivery carries a $10 Express fee.
-Walmart+ members usually avoid the standard delivery fee, but the Express fee still applies.
+Walmart+ members usually avoid the standard delivery fee on eligible $35+ orders, but the Express fee still applies.

 So if you regularly need items faster than the normal delivery window, Walmart+ may still cost more than it first appears.